wp-plugins/wp-isell-photo/readme.txt

 There are some options that you can configure for the gallery you just created (under the "Gallery Settings" section).

-1. Link thumbnails to: a) Image file  b) Attachment Page - you can either link each thumbnail to its URL or the attachment page (the page/post you are currently editing)
+1. Link thumbnails to: a) Attachment Page (the page/post you are currently editing) b) Media File c) None
-1. Order images by: a) Menu order  b) Title  c) Date/TIme  d) Random
-1. Order: a) Ascending   b) Descending
-1. Gallery columns: 1 - 9 ( Number of thumbnails in each row)
+1. Columns: 1 - 9 ( Number of thumbnails in each row)
+1. Thumbnail Order: a) Random b) Reverse c) Custom (Drag and drop to reorder images)

 Finally hit the "Insert Gallery" button and the gallery will be automatically inserted to your current post/page.

 If you want to edit the gallery at any time you can always select the gallery (It looks like a rectangular image in the visual editor) and click on the "Edit" option.
 Alternatively you can also customize the shortcode for the gallery.
-You need to switch to the "HTML" editor to do it.
-You will see a shortcode like the following:
+You need to switch to the "Text" editor to do it.
+You will see a shortcode similar to the following:

-`[gallery]`
+`[gallery ids="126,125,124,123,122"]`

+Here ids parameter represents all the images that are currently present in the gallery.

 For more information on how to customize the WordPress gallery shortcode please refer to the [WordPress Documentation](http://codex.wordpress.org/Gallery_Shortcode)